simplify23/CDistNet/README.md

 The official code of CDistNet.
 <!-- - Paper Link : [arxiv](http://arxiv.org/abs/2111.11011)  -->
+ As a different paradigm, we have great confidence in CDistNet's continued **high recognition performance across multiple scenarios**.
+To do this, we explore the reasons for ABINet's high performance.
+The separation of LM and VM gives ABINet even more performance improvements.
+To this end, we also applied training strategies to CDistNetv2 to find more room for improvement.
+Be more concerned about CDistNet~
 ![pipline](./utils/fig2_00.png)
 ## To Do List
 * [x] HA-IC13 & CA-IC13